denysgerasymuk799/Lib-FAccT-24/README.md

 </p>

+### Note for FAccT24!
+Because of the anonymous mode, we cannot provide links on our documentation.
+However, you can go to `docs/examples/` directory in this repo to look at our use case examples.

 ## 📜 Description

 **Virny** serves as a model profiling library, empowering data scientists _to engage in responsible model selection_ and